 Getting a tattoo is a painful journey only a few choose.
 But what is the point of enduring the pain if you can’t retain the piece of art on the skin?
-If you have a tattoo already you know the first thing your tattoo artist will suggest you is the best aftercare products possible.
-But often these aftercare products are used in a wrong way and results in a faded tattoo or on the serious case might be a skin infection.
+If you have a tattoo already you know the first thing your tattoo artist will suggest to you are the best aftercare products possible.
+But often these aftercare products are used in the wrong way and result in a faded tattoo or in the serious case might be a skin infection.
 And that skin infection is the last thing you would want with your tattoo.
 That’s why choosing the best aftercare product properly and using those is a crucial part of tattoo aftercare.

 Types of tattoo aftercare products and usage

 There are so many different types of products are available that anyone can easily get confused.
 As everyone wants to make their way in this huge industry they provide different products with unique selling points.
 To get you out of that wrong decision just remember the following table and that’s all you need.

 |Ointment||During the primary stage of healing||High percentage of oil and low percentage of waterVery thick, viscous spreading|

 |Balm||Can be used during primary healing, and later on the healing process||Thickest substanceSeems like a solid Ointment|

 |Cream||After the tattoo healing stage||Almost equal share of oil and water contentLess thick than OintmentAbsorbed easily compared to Ointment and Balm|

 |Moisturizer||After the tattoo healing stage||More percentage of oil and less waterAlmost similar viscosity as CreamAbsorbed easily like Cream|